rubymonsters/ruby-for-beginners/15_everything_an_object.md

 does is print something to the screen, and it always returns `nil`.

 Whenever you think about adding a new method to your code it makes sense to think about the role the method should have.
-Is it a question, or a command?
+Is it a question?
+Or a command?